-Stormwater generated on the site at the existing Randall Library flows overland to the adjacent streets stormwater infrastructure and the stormwater from the concrete entrance is collected via area drain.
+Stormwater generated on the site at the existing Randall Library flows overland to the adjacent streets' stormwater infrastructure.
+Stormwater from the concrete entrance is collected via area drain which appears to daylight to grade southwest of the building.
 Stormwater from the roof is collected via downspouts that flow overland off-site.
 There are no known stormwater management systems on site.